 Our accomodation in the Itatiaia National Park was located close to the entrance area.
 If you follow the Rua Wanderbilt Duarte de Barros you have to pass the entrance area and pay the fee for the national park.
 There you have to drive just a few hundred meters and you will see the driveway of the accomodation.
 We booked our accomodation via Airbnb and paid 107,55 Euro.
 Check my second article about the Itatiaia National Park if you wish to see some photos of our accomodation.

 More information about the Itatiaia National Park and about birds in Brazil

-More information about the Itatiaia National Park on their respective webeite.
+More information about the Itatiaia National Park on the webeite of Visit Brasil.

 More information about birds and a list about all birds occurring in Brazil on Wikipedia.